Research & Reports

 Total number of insolvencies by month.

-A total of 2,517 businesses across the UK and Northern Ireland entered insolvency in September 2025.
-This represents an 22% increase from September, but remains 14% lower than the same period in 2024.
+A total of 2,337 businesses across the UK and Northern Ireland entered insolvency in February 2026.
+This represents an 27% increase from January, but is not a significant change on the same period in 2025.

 To re-use this data, contact: [email protected]